This post contains affiliate links. Read the full disclosure here.

 Yes!
 This can easily be made into a gluten free chocolate cheesecake.
 You can either use gluten free oreos or a similar gluten free cookie.

 You sure can!
-Just not the kind that comes in a can - you'll have to use the whipped cream in tubs.
+But, don't use the kind that comes in a can - you'll have to use the whipped cream in tubs.

-- Make sure to use room temperature cream cheese, as it will be much easier to mix until smooth.
+- Use room temperature vegan cream cheese - it will be much easier to mix and smooth.

-- 6 hours is enough time for the cheesecake to set and firm up, but it's even better to leave it overnight.
-If possible, make this the day before you want to eat it!
+- Chill the cheesecake overnight if possible - 6-8 hours is enough time for the cheesecake to set and firm up, but it will also depend on what type of cream cheese and whipped cream you used, so it's even better to leave it a bit longer if you can.

 - For a firmer chocolate mousse cake, put it in the freezer for 30-60 minutes before serving.